 Whatever your habits were before the crisis, it’s never too late to start fresh.
 Establishing good financial practices now will help you get through coronavirus and become more resilient during future downturns.

-Like anything else in life, forming good financial habits starts with a plan.
-Read on to discover 30 things you can do to kick-off healthy money habits in 2019.
+Read on to discover 24 things you can do to create healthy money habits right now.

 1. Commit to a budget

-One of the best financial habits you can establish in 2019 is shopping without your credit cards.
+One of the best financial habits you can establish is shopping without your credit cards.
 When you opt to take out cash instead of carrying plastic, you’ll only spend money on what you intended to buy in the first place.
-Plus — a bit of a reality check takes place when you have to hand over your hard-earned cash in-person, instead of swiping your card on a reader.
+Plus, a bit of a reality check takes place when you have to hand over your hard-earned cash in-person, instead of swiping your card.

-Part of becoming financially stable, and one of the best financial habits you can form, is paying off your credit card balances each month.
+Part of becoming financially stable is paying off your credit card balances each month.
 If this isn’t an option for you at the moment, aim to pay more than the minimum payment amount and commit to slowly increasing it each month.
-Even a few extra dollars can help chip away at your debt and curb the amount you pay in interest.
+Even a few extra dollars can help chip away at your debt and decrease the amount you pay in interest over time.